rizdaprasetya/mt-alt-doc/en/core-api/bank-transfer.md

 - Mandiri Bill Payment
 - Permata Virtual Account

-Although, Midtrans can accept transfer from any other banks, as long as it is real time transfer.
-For each respective bank, Midtrans creates a virtual account which is allocated to merchant.
+VA can be paid from any banks (support inter-bank transfer) for BNI, BRI, and Permata, as long as the transferred fund is received in time.

 ?>***Note:*** Please make sure to create your [Midtrans account](/en/midtrans-account/overview.md), before proceeding with this section.

 <details>
 <summary><b>Sequence Diagram</b></summary>
 <article>

-    The overall <i>Bank Transfer</i> end-to-end payment process is illustrated in following sequence diagram.
+The overall *Bank Transfer* end-to-end payment process is illustrated in following sequence diagram.

 ![bank transfer sequence diagram](./../../asset/image/core_api-sequence_bank_transfer.png)
 </article>